ETS-ReactNative5/WIT_HACKATHON/README.md

 The corresponding user ids are as below<br/>

-  i.
-Teacher - ID-(physics.teacher1@gmail.com) <br/>
+  i.Teacher - ID-(physics.teacher1@gmail.com) <br/>

   ii.
 Student- ID-(student.one@gmail.com)<br/>

   iii.Parent-ID -(parent.one@gmail.com)<br/>

-  iv.
-Admin-ID- (admin.one@gmail.com)<br/>
+  iv.Admin-ID- (admin.one@gmail.com)<br/>

-Basic windows authentication with individual user authentication is used. <br/>
+Basic windows authentication with individual user authentication is used.

 2. We have provided the following features for the teacher role- <br/>

      a.
 Create tutorial, upload video content, PDFs<br/>